Home Solar Panel Cost, Savings, and Incentives

 How long does it take to install a residential solar power system?

-The actual installation will only take a few days of work on average.
-However, getting to that stage can take weeks, and sometimes months, depending upon the financing for your panels, as well as the permitting and regulatory requirements of your city, county, and state governments.
+The actual installation will only take a few days of work on average, but getting to that stage can take weeks, and sometimes months.
+Much of that time is spent designing the system and getting the necessary permits and approvals from your local government and your utility.
 Watch our 3-step “Timeline to Solar Savings” video to learn more:

 What is net metering?